kimkgh8/Kimkgh8.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Summary:

-You can pick as item to see how to apply in markdown
+You can pick as item to see how to apply in markdown. plz

 #### Especial Elements
 - [Evidence](#evidence)